Shoobx/pjpersist/README.rst

   >>> stephan.address = Address('Maynard', '01754')

-We need to commit the transaction, to push the data to PostGreSQL:
+We need to commit the transaction, to push the data to PostgreSQL:

   >>> transaction.commit()